dreamcatcher-tech/network/website/nfas/Requests/01 Dreamcatcher.md

 4. A method that assures Dispersal of those benefits as they become available, including any benefits arising from the sale of rights or ultimate ownership.
 5. Intrinsically and actively maintains the confidence of all Users.
 6. Contains within its structure the ability to change and adapt when improvements that better meet the Strategic Intent are identified.
-7. A method of allowing Users of the System to enter into agreements with other Users that algorithmically control parts of the System in a Contract, without the capacity to override any of the above Tactical Intents.
+7. A method of self governance that allows Users of the System to enter into agreements with other Users that algorithmically control parts of the System in a Contract, without the capacity to override any of the above Tactical Intents.

+### Definition of Done

+1. We will know that this is done when the first 3 projects are set up and running, choosing this System over the traditional System on purely Smithian Rational Agent grounds.
+This would include for each project:

+   1. External investment, willing to use the System as a means of return on capital employed.
+   1. A team of Contributors, willing to work on a project under this System, possibly under a System whereby they reduce their call for pay in return for partial ownership of their contribution with investors.
+   1. Fair attribution for contributions made to the project by authors not yet on the System, but who nevertheless are owed for their work.
+   1. A customer willing to hire a team on the System, under the legal structures in place, and possibly willing to allow the asset generated to be used by others within the Contribution System described above.

+1. To the satisfaction of at least 4 Users, the system allows their activities to be rolled up into Contributions, and records it in a manner where original Ownership can be proven.
+Specifically, this is proven by:

+   1. One or more Investors willing to deploy capital into the System as part of a Contract with a User, where some or all of the Benefits of that Contribution are owed to that Investor and that Investor is content with the protection that the record provides.
+   1. One or more Users who contributes permissionless Labour (ie without a Contract), and is content with the protection that the record provides in proving their ownership.
+   1. The recording of external Contributions of non-Users, where QA agree that these external Contributions are not assigned to a User, and a process exists that can Attribute them to a new User in due course.
+   1. The recording of activity that does not result in a gitHub Commit, but which nevertheless has made a Contribution and which other Contributors to the initial Innovation are content as being equivalent to a commit in terms of Governance.

 ## Detailed Description